 Post-World War I. Only singles were produced.

 1923 Six models were in the catalogue - the JAP V-twin returned, together with the appearance of the famous sporting twin Flying Eight.
 In various forms, this sporting twin would become one of the best remembered motorcycles.
 Additionally, there was a 147cc two-stroke of their own design and a Blackburne 350.

 1924 The two-stroke engine was enlarged to 170cc and the Flying Eight was available with sv or ohv JAP engines.
 With the latter and a Jardine gearbox, it became the second most expensive machine on the market.

-Two-strokes were then dropped altogether for a couple of seasons as the company concentrated on a wide range of four-strokes in single, twin forms and even with sidecar outfits.
+Two-strokes were then dropped altogether for a couple of seasons as the company concentrated on a wide range of four-strokes in single, twins and sidecar combinations.

 1928 The policy of four-stroke only came to an end with the arrival of twin-port, super-sport Villiers engines in 147cc, 172cc and 172cc twin-port, super-sports forms appeared in a set of pressed steel cycle parts.
 The company also began to use forks from pressed sheet steel.
 Although this was common in Europe, Coventry Eagle were the first major British company to use this method - a move that proved to be very successful for the following decade.

 1929 There were minor frame changes and the arrival of 196cc Villiers and 197c JAP engines brought the range to five models.
 The Flying Eights continued to progress and a similar name style was used on models with 344cc and 490cc two-port ohv JAP engines, known as the Flying 350 and the Flying 500.
 Both had a new cradle frame and tubular Webb girder forks.

 1930 Most of the range continued and new models were added using dry-sump Sturmey-Archer inclined engines of 348cc and 495cc in conventional tubular frames.